Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Caboolture - East has 42 active public transport stops, serving a mix of train and bus services.
-These stops are covered by 36 individual routes, offering a total of 847 weekly passenger trips.
-Residents enjoy good transport accessibility, with an average distance of 355 meters to the nearest stop.
+Caboolture - East has 42 active public transport stops.
+These comprise a mix of train and bus services.
+There are 36 individual routes serving these stops, collectively offering 847 weekly passenger trips.

-Service frequency across all routes averages 121 trips per day, equating to approximately 20 weekly trips per stop.
+Transport accessibility is rated as good, with residents typically located 355 meters from the nearest stop.
+Service frequency averages 121 trips per day across all routes, equating to approximately 20 weekly trips per individual stop.

 Frequently Asked Questions - Transport